UtrechtUniversity/yoda/docs/design/python_plugin.md

-# The iRODS python plugin
+# Yoda and the iRODS python plugin

-## Configuring the python rule plugin
+## Configuring the Python rule plugin

 Include the following in ```server_config.json```, in the ```rule_engines``` array:
 ```